 As Austin grows, our opportunities for interacting with wildlife increase.
-Animal Services does not remove or relocate healthy native animals; instead, we work with residents to resolve conflict with wildlife humanely.
-See below for effective solutions to common concerns.
+Animal Services does not remove or relocate healthy native animals; instead, our Wildlife Officers work with residents to resolve conflict with wildlife humanely.

-Call 311 to report non-native animals, such as pythons or domestic rabbits.
-Animal Protection will remove the animal and bring it to AAC, where we'll work with rescue partners to make sure that the animal is receiving appropriate care.
+Call 3-1-1 (512-974-2000) to report non-native animals, such as pythons or domestic rabbits.
+Animal Protection will remove the animal and bring it to Austin Animal Center, where we'll work with rescue partners to make sure that the animal is receiving appropriate care.

 Wildlife in the Central Texas area includes coyotes, foxes, bats, raccoons, possums, skunks, deer, and snakes.

 Living with Urban Coyotes in Austin/Travis County

 As our community grows, there is increased opportunity for interactions with all kinds of wildlife – including coyotes.
 Coyotes are found in all 48 continental states in the United States and are firmly established in most major metropolitan areas including Austin and Travis County.
 Their adaptability and opportunistic diet make them well suited to urban and suburban landscapes where food sources are plentiful.
 If you have seen coyotes in your neighborhood, there are many helpful tips and techniques to deter coyotes from your area and ways to peacefully coexist with them.